-Funding Partners: CHSRA: Ian Ferrier; Metropolitan Transportation Commission (MTC): Trish Stoops
+Funding Partners: CHSRA: Ian Ferrier and Wai-on Su; Metropolitan Transportation Commission (MTC): Trish Stoops; SFCTA: Luis Zurinaga

-The monthly meeting in January contained only minor updates.
-This included an update on contingency drawdown.
-Schedule Hold Point (SHP) 01 for Start of vehicle manufacturing was reached.
-No additional schedule contingency was utilized in reaching this milestone.
-The next SHP is arrival of the first trainset in Salt Lake City.
+The monthly meeting in February contained only minor updates.
 The overall schedule remains unchanged.
 The forecasted Revenue Service Date (RSD) remains December 2021.
 The addition of approximately five months of contingency to account for potential risk to the project yields an RSD of April 2022.
 The program critical path runs through PG&E design and construction to provide permanent power, and concludes with pre-revenue testing.
 The near-critical path runs through design and manufacturing of EMU trainsets.